Korsani/graphical-watch/README.md

 	grwatch.sh -c -f <file>

 	-0 : set the horizontal axis to that value instead of the first one returned by the command (or by stdin) (or by the mean of -l and -u)
-	-c : load data and options from the -f file generated in a previous run, then run -f : dump data in that file upon exit or when SIGHUP is received -l : set lower bound
+	-c : load data (values, command) and options (-m, -n, -s, -t, -l, -u) from the -f file generated in a previous run, then run -f : dump data in that file upon exit or when SIGHUP is received -l : set lower bound
 	-m : use that one-char string to display dot